AngeloDZ/Portfolio_Projects/IMDB Top 250 SQL Analysis/README.md

 For this query, I thought I would use some sort of self join.
 My thought was to first find the highest ratings for each decade, then perform a JOIN on the original table to then match both the ratings and decades to select the corresponding titles.

 I first altered the query for 3.1, changing the AVG function to a MAX, to find the maximum rating for each decade.
 I then used it as a CTE to perform a join on the original table, and it seemed to do the trick!

+## 4 What I learned

+As this was my first mini-project, this was more so for the purposes of learning how to use PostgreSQL and how to use Github as a platform for my portfolio.

+As seen, I have made queries using some of the basic clauses, using WHERE to filter data, the AVG and MAX functions for aggregation, ORDER BY to order the data, etc.

+However, I did learn a few more techniques, such as making using of CTEs and simple subqueries to substitute in data and combining them to perform joins to the original data.
+Another thing I had learned was understanding that certain functions, in this case ROUND, can only take a certain numerical data type as an input.